Lahaina Banyan Court Park: Banyan tree

 To memorialize the 50th anniversary of the first American Protestant mission in Lahaina, a banyan tree (Ficus benghalensis, Hawaiian: paniana) seedling was planted on April 24, 1873, in the courthouse square by sheriff William Owen Smith, who had received it as a gift from missionaries in India.
 The banyan, native to India, is one of 60 types of fig tree in the Hawaiian islands.
 The seedling was approximately 8 ft high when it was planted; by 2005 it had grown to a height of 49.2 ft, had 16 trunks, and covered a circumference of 0.25 mi within 0.66 acre of the park.
 It is currently the largest banyan tree in Hawaii, and one of the largest banyan trees in the United States.
 The tree faces several threats, including soil compaction from foot and vehicle traffic due to tourism and special events in the park, drought, and the interruption of irrigation due to courthouse renovation.
 New restrictions were imposed in 2000 after the health of the tree began to decline.
 Common myna birds (Acridotheres tristis) roost in the branches of the tree at sunset, causing a cacophony of bird cries as the evening approaches.

+The tree suffered substantial damage from the 2023 wildfires.
+Approximately 40% of the tree had to be removed, in order to promote recovery in the healthy portions that remain.
+Extensive restoration efforts are ongoing to revive the tree's health and prepare it for the park's reopening, currently planned for late 2026.